backstage/backstage/.changeset/eleven-socks-hear.md

 '@backstage/cli': patch
 ---

-When creating a backend plugin with `--backend` flag, warn when the given plugin id already ends with `-backend` suffix
+When creating a backend plugin with `--backend` flag, don't add `-backend` if it's already suffixed